inspatiallabs/inspatial-dev/packages/core/dev/dom/README.md

   selectors, element creation, and tree manipulation.
 - **Headless DOM Parsing**: Enables parsing and manipulation of XML, HTML, and SVG without a traditional browser DOM.
-- **Ultra-Lightweight**: No dependency on the browser’s native DOM, reducing memory overhead.
+- **Ultra-Lightweight**: No dependency on the browser's native DOM, reducing memory overhead.
 - **Optimized for XR & 3D**: Direct GPU integration, supporting WebXR and spatial computing workflows.